ORESoftware/waldo/README.md

 new WaldoSearch({

-  path: root,  // the path you which to search matchesAnyOf,  // array of strings or RegExp matchesNoneOf, // array of strings or RegExp
-  dirs: opts.dirs,   // list dirs
-  files: opts.files   // list files (true by default)
+  path,  // the path you which to search matchesAnyOf,  // array of strings or RegExp matchesNoneOf, // array of strings or RegExp dirs,   // list dirs files   // list files (true by default)

 })
 .search((err, results) => {